suffs811/suffs811/README.md

 i am exceedingly curious about many things relating to cybersecurity and artificial intelligence/machine learning 🧠

-break my projects and make them better 💯
+feel free to break my projects and make them better 💯

 thanks for stopping by 👋